gkdas/bscsyllabus/semIII.rst

 By the end of this course, students will be able to:

-1. Recognize various functional groups related to carbonyls.
+1. Recognize various functional groups related to oxygenated and nitrogenated organic compounds.

-1. Explain the structure and properties of aldehydes and ketones in addition to other carbonyl derivatives.
+2. Explain the structure and properties of oxygenated and nitrogenated compounds.

-1. Predict mechanism of different reactions characteristic to carbonyl compounds.
+3. Predict mechanism of different reactions characteristic to oxygenated and nitrogenated compounds.

-4. Able to write mechanism of different aldol and related condensation reaction involving various carbonyl derivatives.
+4. Identify practically some common organic compounds by exploiting their physical properties and characteristic chemical reactions.

 -----------------
 Recommended Texts